BribedJupiter/ClassGame/README.md

 If you want to pull from the main repo to make sure that yours is up to date, go onto GitHub, find your personal fork, and there should be a button where you can sync your progress

 How do I push my most recent commit up to GitHub?
     Go to your terminal, navigate to the folder the project is stored under, type
 > git add *
-    This ^ allows you to add all files into your commit type
+This ^ allows you to add all files into your commit Now type
-> git commit -m"This is where your message will go"
-    This ^ allows you to name your commit.
-This helps me to determine whether I want to accept or deny your commit type
+> git commit -m"This is where your message will go" This ^ allows you to name your commit.
+This helps me to determine whether I want to accept or deny your commit.
+Now type
 > git push git@github.com:(username)/(name_of_repo)

 How do I generate an SSH key so that I can push up to github uninhibited?